 I use Siteground for my hosting now.
 I can’t recommend them enough!
 After reading several reviews of other web hosting providers and speaking with some blogging mentors, I settled on Siteground and I’ve been incredibly happy.

-Mistake #2: I didn’t post enough
+Mistake #2: Not posting enough

 When I launched, I had about 30 pieces of content ready.
 I promoted the heck out of those posts, using all I know about Pinterest, but then I stopped creating new content.
 The first few months after launch I was getting 5,000 to 8,000 pageviews per month.
 Then I took a little break from creating new content and my traffic plummeted to 2,000 to 3,000 pageviews a month.
 In order to make any real money off of advertising, bloggers need to qualify for Mediavine, which requires 25,000 sessions per month (about 30,000 pageviews).
 I thought I could just keep promoting old content and making new pins, and that is just not the case – you have to both promote your work + create new content when you’re starting out.

-Mistake #3: I posted about the wrong things
+Mistake #3: Posting about the wrong things

 When I launched I thought I’d write about a bunch of things that interested me and that surely other people would find those posts interesting as well.
 Maybe you’ll get lucky with this approach, but what I’ve found to be true is an audience wants answers to problems.
 They want specific help with things and they want information quickly and cogently (think: listicles!)

-Mistake #4: I didn’t understand affiliate marketing
+Mistake #4: Not understanding affiliate marketing

 When I started blogging, I thought I could just slam a few affiliate links in a post, or even worse – just have Pinterest pins that went straight to an Amazon affiliate-linked product.
 While I know that’s worked for some people, it really doesn’t work for new bloggers.
 You need to establish credibility to get people to buy things.
 If you are using affiliate links you need to write a blog post about those things and share why you like them and are recommending them.

-Mistake #5: I didn’t have a solid plan
+Mistake #5: Not having a solid plan

 Lots of bloggers will tell you when they were starting out they were all over the place – you are trying to build all your social media platforms, a newsletter list, and post a bunch of times.
 Especially if you are trying to monetize, you need to create a strategy and stick with it.
 Lots of new bloggers have found that the quickest way to grow traffic is to grow their Pinterest quickly.
 Other bloggers will create massive pieces of content that answer lots of questions and will try to rank for difficult keywords.
 Others will create a massive amount of content, hoping for a few virals.
 I’ve seen bloggers be successful with all of these – but you have to choose a path and really go for it.